 Academic User Agreement

 Information Technology Services (ITS) provides computing and networking services for Carleton students, faculty, and academic staff.
-As a user of ITS services, you have two basic rights—privacy, and a fair share of resources.
+As a user of ITS services, you have two basic rights: privacy, and a fair share of resources.
 In turn, you bear citizenship responsibilities to preserve these rights for your fellow computer users.
-This statement of rights and responsibilities is grounded in the community standards and policies outlined in the Carleton College student, faculty and staff handbooks.
+This statement of rights and responsibilities is grounded in the community standards and policies outlined in the Carleton College Campus Handbook.

 All computer accounts and files belong to somebody.